juhates/autohotkey_windowmanager/README.md

-AutoHotkey v2 script for window snapping on Windows 11
+AutoHotkey script for window snapping